HiroshiOHSUGA/react-with-typescript-tutorial/README.md

 const x:Xxxxx = ...;
 ```

-Note: When you write mock, your editor will suggest and complete keys.
+Note: When you are writing a mock, your editor will suggest and complete keys.

 ### 3. Rendering array with loop

-Render array by loop using Array.map function.
+Render array by loop using `Array.map` function.

 ```tsx